jribado-IDM/FPGObservationalModel/README.md

 This section defines with genetic metrics will be calculated for each set as boolean input.

 - 'cotransmission_proportion': From polygenomic infections, calculates how many contain genomes from a single mosquito biting event.
 - 'complexity_of_infection': Calculated both 'true_coi' for the number of genomes a person holds in an infection and the 'effective_coi' for the number of unique genomes a person hold in an infection as the upper detectable bound.
 - 'heterozygosity': Calculated as 1 - (p^2 + q^2), where p is the reference and q is the alternative allele.
 Currently assumes all genotypes are captured, future plans include adding a density dependent weight to make this more realistic to specific strain parasitemia.
 - 'identity_by_descent': Compares the pairwise Hamming distance for all genomes, defined by the parents at the start of the simulation, in specified infections at the population and/or the individual level.
 - 'identity_by_state': Compares the pairwise Hamming distance for all genomes, defined by reference or alternative biallelic representations, in specified infections at the population and/or the individual level.
 - 'individual_ibx': Specification on whether or not to provide within sample relatedness for polygenomic infections.
 Will be set to True if Rh is specified.
 - 'monogenomic_proportion': Calculates the proportion of monogenomic samples from the effective COI.
-    - 'rh': Calculates Rh for polygenomic infections, matching [paper reference] with 200 unique monogenomic pairwise draws to determine Hmono and sample heterozygosity for Hpoly.
+- 'rh': Calculates Rh for polygenomic infections, matching [paper reference] with 200 unique monogenomic pairwise draws to determine H_mono and sample heterozygosity for H_poly.
 - 'unique_genome_proportion': Calculates the proportion of genomes observed once in the sampled population, assuming phasing.
 - 'unique_mono_proportion': Calculated the proportion of genomes observed once in the sampled population, assuming from monogenomic samples only to avoid phasing assumptions.

+**Note: Identity by state and descent calculations are optimized for the population level to account for clones to reduce similar pairwise calculations.
+To replicate pairwise comparison plots, users can manually output the unique genotype similarity matrix and the index order of each genotype in the process_nested_ibx function in the unified_metric_calculations script.** These files, when paired with the sample infection file, can allow for user flexibility to account for specific pairwise comparisons of the relatedness in a population.

 ### Other